yifanzhang101/ChatWidgetApp/README.md

     git clone https://github.com/your-username/robot-chat-app.git
     ```

-2. Open the project in Android Studio.
+2. Open the project in Android Studio and set up emulator in device manager.

-3. Build and run the app on an Android emulator or physical device.
+3. Build and run the app on an Android emulator or physical device. (demo emulator is Galaxy Nexus API 32)

 ## Usage